MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 Click here for more information on how to assign users to [teams.](https://learn.microsoft.com/en-us/power-platform/admin/wp-security-cds#teams-including-group-teams)

 ## Default configurations
-An example business unit structure is depicted below.
-Marketing contributor users only have access to customer profiles that are owned by their business unit team.
+A typical business unit structure is depicted below.
+Marketing contributor users have access only to customer profiles that are owned by their business unit team.
 For example, if a marketing contributor user creates a segment with all customers, then it will only contain the customers that are owned by the BU that the Marketing contributor belongs to.
 All other Customer Insights roles have access to all customer profiles in Customer Insights regardless of owning business unit.

-Segments and measures can be viewed, edited, and deleted by other users in the business unit of the user that owns the items, and parent business units.

 ![Example of a BU structure with the Org parent business unit at the top and child business units A to D below](media/BU_structure_example.png)
-*Example of a BU structure with the Org parent business unit at the top and child BUs A to D below*
+*Example of a business unit structure with the Org parent business unit at the top and child business units A to D below*

  > [!NOTE]
    > * Only the default table configurations are currently supported.
 Altering RBAC settings in Dataverse can lead to unexpected results.

-Customer profiles are not directly owned by business units - instead they are owned by teams as discussed above.
-This ensures more flexibility in how access control can be managed within business units.
-Note that only one team per business unit can be specified in the mapping rules.

 ## Customer Insights and Customer Journey Orchestration
 Customer Insights and Customer Journey Orchestration (CJO) are tightly integrated for a delightful activation journey.